kickstandproject/kickstandproject-ci-puppet/README.rst

-Theses are a set of Puppet manifests and modules being used to manage the Kickstand Projects CI infrastructure.
+Theses are a set of Puppet manifests and modules being used to manage the CI infrastructure for the Kickstand project.